-- Group utilizes a traditional ERM blueprint with a three layers of defense strategy with a focus on capital management while ensuring reasonable return expectations from invested assets. - Utilization of key risk indicators, risk factors, and risk limit guidelines is embedded in a group-wide risk program executed at the business level, ERM committee, and internal audit level, which is supported by the group's information technology systems. - Both stochastic and deterministic models used extensively as part of investment, asset/liability management (ALM), and product development.
-Stress testing performed as part of the normal investment/ALM/product process.
+- SFG utilizes a traditional enterprise risk management (ERM) blueprint with a three layers of defense strategy with a focus on capital management, while ensuring reasonable return expectations from invested assets. - The utilization of key risk indicators, risk factors, and risk limit guidelines is embedded in a group-wide risk program executed at the business level, ERM Committee, and internal audit level, which is supported by the group's information technology systems. - Both stochastic and deterministic models are used extensively as part of investment, asset/liability management (ALM), and product development.
+Stress testing is performed as part of the normal investment/ALM/product process.